If “Content Is King,” then can you have too much of it?

 What really matters?

-Overwhelming your website’s visitors and fans on social media with content is likely to confuse and frustrate your audience, as well as all the search engines.
-Unfortunately, many companies post too much content because they think increasing content distribution frequency will increase online visibility, and may increase their status as an authority in their field.
+Overwhelming your website visitors and social media fans with content is likely to confuse and frustrate your audience, as well as all the search engines.
+Unfortunately, many companies post too much content.
+They think increasing content distribution frequency will increase online visibility, and may increase their status as an authority in their field.

 Some believe that if they put everything online, users will find whatever they want and that search engines are more likely to index their website’s pages.
 This strategy doesn’t work.
-In fact, the opposite occurs – visitors have much more difficulty trying to find what they’re looking for, which leads to traffic bouncing off your pages (if you can even get traffic to those pages in the first place), and your organic position in search results will suffer.
+In fact, the opposite occurs.
+Visitors have much more difficulty trying to find what they’re looking for.
+This leads to traffic bouncing off your pages (if you can even get traffic to those pages in the first place).
+Your organic position in search results will suffer.

 Have you ever followed a business’s Facebook page only to un-follow it within a day or two, just because the business is constantly posting boring or obnoxious content?